 - Determining the rank of Iraq according to the amount of its influence on life in Syria.
 As shown in the chart below, Iraq ranked 25th most influential prime actor.

 - Assessing and classifying Iraq according to its commitment to inclusive nationalism for Syria (also indicated in the same row by the colored rectangle).
-Of the 25 prime actors who participated in the assessments, more agreed that Iraq falls under the category of 'Opportunistic'.
-A prime actor assessed as Opportunistic is seen as willing to build a sovereign, stable, inclusive, and developing Syria, but only when it serves its own interests.
+Of the 25 prime actors who participated in the assessments, more agreed that Iraq falls under the category of 'Follower'.
+A prime actor assessed as Follower is seen as willing to build a sovereign, stable, inclusive, and developing Syria, but only when it serves its own interests.

 In response to the question, “How is Iraq important in the life of Syria?”